Amazon Marketplace

 AGS refers to Amazon's Global Store, a platform for international sellers who want to sell on Amazon in multiple countries.
 It offers centralized management and fulfillment options for cross-border trade.
 AGS simplifies expansion into new markets for sellers.

-Open term pageAITBB
+Open glossary pageAITBB

 Anything in the Buy Box